amazon-contributing/opentelemetry-collector-contrib/receiver/awscontainerinsightreceiver/README.md

 and summarize metrics and logs from your containerized applications and microservices.
 Data are collected as as performance log events using [embedded metric format](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/CloudWatch_Embedded_Metric_Format.html).
 From the EMF data, Amazon CloudWatch can create the aggregated CloudWatch metrics at the cluster, node, pod, task, and service level.

-CloudWatch Container Insights has been supported by [ECS Agent](https://github.com/aws/amazon-ecs-agent) and [CloudWatch Agent](https://github.com/aws/amazon-cloudwatch-agent) to collect infrastructure metrics for many resources such as CPU, memory, disk, and network.
+CloudWatch Container Insights has been supported by [ECS Agent](https://github.com/aws/amazon-ecs-agent) and [CloudWatch Agent](https://github.com/aws/amazon-cloudwatch-agent) to collect infrastructure metrics for many resources such as such as CPU, memory, disk, and network.
 To migrate existing customers to use OpenTelemetry, AWS Container Insights Receiver (together with CloudWatch EMF Exporter) aims to support the same CloudWatch Container Insights experience for the following platforms:
   * Amazon ECS
   * Amazon EKS
   * Kubernetes platforms on Amazon EC2